 Then, use a sharp knife or an edging iron to trim the Meadowmat into the size and shape you’d like.

 Don’t worry if the plants look a little crushed or tired.
 They’ve had a long journey and they’ll soon revive.

 Water the whole area thoroughly.
 Then lift one corner of your Meadowmat to make sure the water has soaked down into the soil below.

 The soil must be kept moist until your Meadowmat is well established.

-In Spring, Summer and Autumn water new Meadowmat every day for the first fortnight.
+During Spring, Summer and Autumn water new Meadowmat every day for the first fortnight.
 It’s better to water in the evening or very first thing in the morning.

 During week 3, you can usually cut the watering down to every other day (unless rooting is slow or the weather is very hot and dry)

-By week 4, your Meadowmat will probably be quite independent – but keep an eye on it to make sure it doesn’t dry out.
+So, by week 4, your Meadowmat will probably be quite independent – but keep an eye on it to make sure it doesn’t dry out.

 How To Lay Meadowmat Captured On Video

-This video shows how to lay Meadowmat.
+Finally, this video shows how to lay Meadowmat.
 If you have any questions at all, please contact a member of our team and we’ll be happy to help.